HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-28-Caption-Images-by-A-Pretrained-Image-Captioning-Model.md

 python eval.py --model .\data\FC\fc-model.pth --infos_path .\data\FC\fc-infos.pkl --image_folder .\data\images\ --dump_images 0 --batch_size 1
 ```

-By the way, to make it run, I install two packages, i.e. `h5py`, `scikit-image`.
+By the way, to make it run as expected, I installed two packages, i.e. `h5py`, `scikit-image`.
 When installing `scikit-image`, an error, `ERROR: THESE PACKAGES DO NOT MATCH THE HASHES FROM THE REQUIREMENTS FILE.`, occurs due to unstable Internet connection[^11].
 {: .notice--primary}

-then I have:
+so we have:

 <div id="first-result"></div>